okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

 Repeat these steps for any other desired scopes.

-> **Important**: When you add other resource types to your Terraform configuration, you must make several changes.
+> **Caution**: When you add other resource types to your Terraform configuration, you must make several changes.
 Grant the new scopes to the app.
 Modify your Terraform provider setup to request the new scopes.
 Depending on your existing setup, you may need to add more admin roles to the app.
 See [Assign admin roles](#assign-admin-roles).

 ## Create access credentials

 Use a public/private key pair to control access to the service app used by Terraform.
 Store the public key in the API service app, and use the private key in your Terraform configuration.
 You can use either Okta or an external tool to generate the public/private key pair.

-> **Important:** Choose an access method based on the level of security required for your service app.
+> **Caution:** Choose an access method based on the level of security required for your service app.

 ### Use Okta to generate the keys